dshevtsov/whatsup_github/README.md

-# WhatsupGithub
+# whatsup_github

 [![Build status](https://travis-ci.com/dshevtsov/whatsup_github.svg?branch=master)](https://travis-ci.com/dshevtsov/whatsup_github)
 [![Gem version](https://img.shields.io/gem/v/whatsup_github.svg?style=flat)](https://rubygems.org/gems/whatsup_github)

-This tool helps to update data for [Whats New on DevDocs](http://devdocs.magento.com/whats-new.html).
+This tool helps updating data for [Whats New on DevDocs](http://devdocs.magento.com/whats-new.html).
 It filters GitHub pull requests and generates a data file.
-One pull request - one data entity.
+One pull request sources one data entity.
 All filtering parameters are set in a configuration file, except dates.
 _Since_ date is set as a CLI argument and the _till_ date is always the moment when the command is run.

-## Prerequisite
+## What's generated

-The resulting data file is generated from data pulled from GitHub.
+A resulting YAML file `tmp/whats-new.yml` is generated from GitHub data.

 ### `description`

-Pull requests that will appear in search must have text that will fill out the _Description_ cell.
+Text for `description` is taken from individual pull request's description (same as body).
-The text must follow the `whatsnew` keyword and be located at the very bottom of a pull request description field.
+The text must follow the `whatsnew` keyword and be located at the end.

+Example:

 ```
 This pull request adds ...

-...
+Some other details about this pull request.

 whatsnew
 Added documentation about [New Magento feature](https://devdocs.magento.com/new-magento-feature.html).